- About Baloo Products

 General Weighted Blanket Questions

-Why are weighted blankets more expensive than a regular blanket?
+Why are weighted blankets more expensive than regular bedding?

-A quick comparison will reveal that most quality weighted blankets will start in the lower $100s and can go up to $200 and more.
-There are so many factors when researching which weighted blanket is best for you and your needs, but remember to read thoroughly before buying; some blankets aren’t machine-washable—a trip to the laundromat every time you need to clean could end being a big extra cost.
+A quick comparison to products on the market will show that most quality weighted blankets will start in the lower $100s and can go up to $250 and more.
+There are so many factors when researching which weighted blanket is best for you and your needs, but remember to read thoroughly before buying; some blankets aren’t machine-washable, and many brands that are advertised as "100% cotton" are actually filled with polyester batting, which is hotter and less breathable than cotton.

-Some companies offer lifetime guarantees, so you can plan on only buying a weighted blanket once to last you as long as you need.
 Even though a brand might appear to have a heftier price tag at first, it could end up being a better investment in the long run.
+At Baloo, we guarantee our quality and workmanship, so you can plan on buying a weighted blanket once, to last you as long as you need.